avihut/NetHealthUtil/README.md

 ]
 ```

 The file is a JSON format.
-The top level element is an list wherein each object is an operation.
+The top-level element is a list wherein each object is an operation.
 The operation has a single key which is its name.
-The key's data is another dictionary containing the parameteres of the operation.
+The key's data is another dictionary containing the parameters of the operation.

 ### Results File Format